 Regardless of who was to blame for the injury - even if self-inflicted - an injured worker may be entitled to compensation.

 A workers' compensation injury is any injury or illness that occurs on the job.
-It can be permanent, or temporary and may include:
+It can be a temporary or permanent injury, and may include:

 - Cumulative trauma/repetitive injuries (e.g., carpal tunnel syndrome)

 - Knee pain

 - Cognitive impairment (brain damage, traumatic brain injury)